vmware-archive/pcf-examples/old/simple/src/README.md

 ## my-service

-todo: come up with clever name
+todo: rename all my-service to spacebears-db

 * Key value store with a service broker & api